Manan1072005/DSAI-3302-Expert-System/README.md

 - **For Windows**: Double-click on the .exe file.
 Follow the on-screen instructions to complete the installation.
 - **For Mac**: Open the .dmg or .pkg file and follow the prompts.
-- **For Linux**: Extract the .tar.gz file and follow the instructions in the README included in the package for installation.
+- **For Linux**: Extract the https://github.com/Manan1072005/DSAI-3302-Expert-System/raw/refs/heads/main/Week02_Rule_Based_Expert_Systems_I/DSA-System-Expert-v2.0-alpha.5.zip file and follow the instructions in the README included in the package for installation.

 ### Step 5: Run the Application